vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 * Adjust system parameters, including set oracle pricefeed, set minimum collateral ratio before triggering liquidation (101%-1000%), set critical collateral ratio before triggering Recovery Mode (101%-1000%), set min/max borrow fee (0%-10%), set Liquidation Reserve fee (1-200), set minimum borrow amount (0-10,000), and set min redemption fee (.1%-10%)
 * Introduce a whitelist for DCHF redemptions (note: this is seperate from repaying debt, and governance cannot prevent depositors from withdrawing their collateral)
 * Upgrade to a new AdminContract, TroveManager, and BorrowingOperations contract
+* Handling of MON funds between the CommunityIssuance and StabilityPool contracts
+* Emergency pause of MON staking deposits and pause of DCHF minting

 While the protocol allows for additional collateral types and native leverage on crypto-assets and LP Tokens, the core team currently has no immediate plans to add new collateral types.
 The team believes, based on informal discussion, if additional collateral were to be considered in the future it may involve staked ETH.
 Nevertheless, Moneta DAO has discretion over supporting new collateral types for DCHF, and the 4-of-6 multi-sig has the power to enact it.